-Setting money aside, if you don’t set up your business into a structured entity, you’re personally liable for issues that arise.
+Let’s set the money part aside.
+If you don’t set up your business into a structured entity, you’re personally liable for issues that arise.

 Evaluating Your Options

-The LLC business formation provides a flexible compromise between a general business form like the sole proprietorship and the corporation business formation.
-An LLC can be comprised of a single individual, a partnership, multiple individuals, or a corporation.
+The LLC business formation provides a flexible compromise between the two.
+An LLC can be a single individual, a partnership, multiple individuals, or a corporation.

 For these reasons and more, Limited Liability Company (LLC) one of the most widely used business forms for small businesses.

-The primary benefit of an LLC business structure is that the owner(s) enjoy the same personal protection from responsibility for business debts as owners of incorporated businesses.
+The primary benefit is that the owner(s) enjoy the same personal protection from responsibility for business debts as owners of incorporated businesses.
 Forming an LLC takes about the same effort and cost as properly setting up a sole proprietorship or partnership, yet provides owners with the same level of protection as a corporate business structure.

-To create your LLC, you will simply file articles of organization with the state and pay filing fees.
-When an LLC is formed, the owners should adopt rules, bylaws, and operating agreements.
+To create your LLC, you will file articles of organization with the state and pay filing fees.
+The owners should then adopt rules, bylaws, and operating agreements.

-LLCs have to follow most of the business requirements for a corporation including maintaining business accounts separate from personal accounts, and keeping up with record-keeping and appropriate licensing.
-State laws lay out record-keeping and licensing requirements (and those pesky fees!).
-The requirements must continue to be met for the LLC members to maintain limited liability.
+LLCs have to follow most of the business requirements for a corporation.
+These include maintaining business accounts separate from personal accounts, and keeping up with record-keeping and appropriate licensing.
+State laws lay out record-keeping and continuing licensing requirements.
 If you fail to maintain all of these requirements, creditors may be able to reach your assets to satisfy business debt and liabilities – this is known as “piercing the corporate [or LLC] veil”.

 The liability limit of LLCs provides a significant incentive for individuals in partnerships or sole proprietorships.
-With limited liability, in the off chance your LLC goes bankrupt, creditors would be limited to the business assets instead of your personal assets.
+Creditors are limited to only your business assets instead of your personal assets if filing bankruptcy.
 With an LLC in place, a lawsuit or other financial liability may clean out your business assets, but your family home should be safe.
-This protection can be lost, though, if the business owners act irresponsibly, illegally, or unethically in certain cases that must be proved in a court of law or an out-of-court settlement.
+If the business owners act irresponsibly, illegally, or unethically this protection can be lost.

 For many businesses, especially small businesses, the benefits and flexibility make it a better choice than other business formations.